igordejanovic/parglare/docs/common.md

 ## The Context object

-The most part of the parser state are kept in the context object.
+Most of the parser state is kept in the context object.
 This object is passed to various callback functions (actions, recognizers, error recovery etc.).

 Following attributes are available on the context object: